rich-murphey/gnu-graphics/README.md

 GNU Graphics is a standard Unix Version 7 graph and plot tool written by Rich Murphey, initially to produce graphics for his doctoral dissertation.
+He assigned the copyright to the Free Software Foundation, and it was later extended and renamed GNU Plotutils.

 It adopts the unix tool philosophy of small simple commands which can be piped together in various ways to ccomplish more complext tasks.
 Unix Version 7 defined a device independent plot file format.
 This facilitated developing support for new output devices, and specifically for his disseration, output to document preparation systems such as LaTeX.

 The program `graph` reads data files and writes a stream of commands in a device independent GNU plot file.
 The various